 In addition, the ancients realised that the oikoumene was located on the surface of a sphere (3-dimensional) and that putting this on paper (2-dimensional) would require some kind of geometrical projection.
 Strabo suggested that such a map would be shown best on a 10 feet diameter globe (Strabo, 2.5.10, around 10 BC).
 This was not only a very large object, but it was also quite useless as the oikoumene covered only a small part of its surface.
 A good reason why none survived (if such a globe was ever built).

 Having set the borders of the oikoumene, the ancient cartographers had to add more information about landscapes (e.g. rivers and mountains) and human settlements (cities) and this appeared to be a problem simply because the maps had to be large enough to host that much information.
 Hence, such maps had to be monumental wall-maps (‘pinax’ or ‘tabula’ on a large wall or floor).
 Only few survived: the oldest maps found so far are regional maps:

-Only two world-maps (‘mappamundi’) dating before the 11th century were found to date (Arnaud, 2014):
+Only three world-maps (‘mappamundi’) dating before the 11th century were found to date: